 In line with evidence-based research, at Over Hall, technology approaches are used to supplement other teaching, rather than replace more traditional approaches.
 Some technology-based programmes provide effective feedback or use more helpful representations.
 Sometimes they are even known to motivate pupils to practise more.

 SOCIAL & EMOTIONAL LEARNING

 Interventions which target social and emotional learning seek to improve pupils’ interaction with others and self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
 Such interventions focus on the ways in which students work with, or alongside, their peers, teachers, family or community.
-At Over Hall you will see programmes which generally take place in the classroom such as ‘My Happy Mind’ taught every Monday morning throughout all age groups; more specialised programmes which are targeted at students with particular social or emotional needs such as Basecamp led by an ELSA for half the weekly timetable; alongside school-level approaches to developing a positive school ethos, which also aim to support greater engagement in learning such as Equality & Diversity, No Outsiders, Pivotal Behaviour strategies along with strong school values that underpin both positive rewards and addressing of poor choices.
+At Over Hall you will see programmes which generally take place in the classroom; more specialised programmes which are targeted at students with particular social or emotional needs such as Basecamp led by an ELSA for half the weekly timetable; alongside school-level approaches to developing a positive school ethos, which also aim to support greater engagement in learning such as Equality & Diversity, No Outsiders, Pivotal Behaviour strategies along with strong school values that underpin both positive rewards and addressing of poor choices.

 All children in Year 5 are given the opportunity to learn to play a wind instrument – given the choice of clarinet, trombone or trumpet.
 This opportunity is extended into Year 6 thus providing each child with the ability to read music and play an instrument as they enter secondary education.
-To enhance this further they are given a wide range of opportunities to perform before a wide range of audiences from their fellow peers, friends and family to the Halle or in the open air at the Cheshire Show.
+To enhance this further they are given a wide range of opportunities to perform before a wide range of audiences from their fellow peers to their friends and family.

 SUBSIDISED EDUCATIONAL TRIPS